vjscjp09/tropo/README.md

 # Tropo WebAPI Shipped Buildpack

 This is an sample application to demonstrate how to build, deploy, run and iterate Tropo web API based application Shipped.
 ![](./images/tropo_shipped.png)
+Following section provide more details and links to Tropo and how to register application endpoint once deployed it is deployed on Shipped.

+For creating Application in Shipped using Tropo buildpack refer to getting started section of Shipped document:  http://shipped-cisco.com/shipped/api-docs/build/index.html#walkthroughs

+At service creation Step need to select "Cisco Tropo WebAPI" Buildpack under API tab.
+Rest project creation and and deployment section will remain same.

+## Sample Application
+This sample application implements following sample voice flow:
+- User call to Weather office
+- User given 2 options to select 1.
+Get weather for zipcode 2.
+Contact employees
+   - User select 1. whether option
+     - Enter 5 digit zip code
+     - Weather details for city using voice response
+   - User select 2. to contact employees
+     - Provide list of employees
+     - User tell employee name by voice command
+     - System forwards call to employee if name exist in directory.

 ## About Tropo